CONTENT ITEMS

 What policy covers Personal Valuables – Unspecified Items?

-It’s optional.
-We will pay up to $1000 per item, pair, set or collection up to the total sum insured shown on your certificate of insurance for this option.
+We will pay up to $1,000 per item, pair, set or collection up to the total sum insured shown on your certificate of insurance for this option.

 What’s covered

 We cover accidental loss or damage to personal valuables at or away from the insured address during the period of insurance anywhere in Australia or New Zealand.
-We will cover only specific items as personal valuables, such as jewellery, watches, handbags, wallets, mobile phones and laptops, some sporting, recreational and leisure goods and equipment (but not whilst they are being used), and some photographic and optical equipment.
+We only cover certain items under ‘Personal valuables – unspecified items’, such as, (but not limited to) jewellery, watches, handbags, photographic and optical equipment, and wallets.
+For a list of the items that we cover, and for limits and exclusions, read the PDS.

-Know that for personal valuables above the limit of $1,000 per item, pair, set or collection can be covered under our optional cover ‘Personal Valuables – Specified Items’.
-As the name of that cover suggests, you must specify the value of the item.
-If you select the Specified Items cover for those items, the most we will pay you, should your claim be approved, is the item’s sum insured as shown on your certificate of insurance.
+If you want to insure a personal valuable for more than $1,000, it can be covered under our optional cover ‘Personal valuables - specified items’.
+As the name suggests, you must specify the value of the item.
+The most we will pay you for a claim covered under your policy, is the item’s sum insured as shown on your certificate of insurance.
+Conditions, limits and exclusions apply, read the PDS.

 What’s not covered

-There are specific items we don’t cover as personal valuables, and there are other exclusions to this coverage, such as sporting, recreational and leisure equipment while in use, personal valuables that are primarily used for any business activity, drones, personal transportation vehicles, any contents on exhibit or up for sale, and cash, smart cards, phone cards, documents able to be cashed or traded.
+There are specific items we don’t cover as ‘Personal valuables – unspecified items’, and there are other exclusions to this coverage, such as items that are primarily used for any business activity, drones, personal transportation vehicles, any contents on exhibit or up for sale, and cash, smart cards, phone cards, documents able to be cashed or traded.

 You can learn more about it in the Product Disclosure Statement.